BrianHare/ccsc-regional-treasurer-instructions/README.md

 The CCSC Treasurer will not provide gift cards for use as prizes.
 If your conference chooses to award gift cards, this reimbursement is accomplished (as for other purcheses) via the usual expense reimbursement forms.
-For each dispersement at the conference (whether by cash, check, or gift card), a receipt signed by the recipient must be submitted to The CCSC Treasurer.
+For each disbursement at the conference (whether by cash, check, or gift card), a receipt signed by the recipient must be submitted to The CCSC Treasurer.
+The CCSC needs documentation only for the amount provided; for example, if one contestant receieves $40 in the form of 2 $20 gift cards, a single receipt for $40 is adequate.

 If you choose to allow cash, cash received at the conference can be used for prizes or any small reimbursements, but receipts must be submitted and a report